leaningtech/labs/src/content/docs/cheerpj2/05-reference/Runtime-API.md

 );
 ```

-In all cases the arguments should be JavaScript Strings.
+In all cases the arguments should be JavaScript strings.

 ## Calling Java from JS